ryanw-mobile/OctoMeter/README.md

 <br />
 <p align="center"><img src="https://github.com/ryanw-mobile/OctoMeter/blob/main/screenshots/240603_agile_animation.gif" style="width: 100%; max-width: 1000px; height: auto;" alt="cover image" style="width: 100%; max-width: 1000px; height: auto;"></p>
 <br />

-The current release meets my daily needs.
-However, this project will continue to be maintained and improved slowly as a way for me to gain real-world hands-on Kotlin Multiplatform development experience.
-For this reason, the app was intentionally built to reach production-level quality as much as possible.

 If you like this app, consider giving me a star, [following me on Medium](https://medium.com/@callmeryan), or [connecting with me on LinkedIn](https://www.linkedin.com/in/ryanwmobile/).